CC - Woodfield

 League, which is one of the strongest semi-pro leagues in Yorkshire.
-The 3rd XI play within the Halifax Sunday League.
+The Development team play in the Halifax Sunday League.
 All 4 junior teams play within the Huddersfield Cricket League.

 The village has had a cricket club since 1899.
 In the early days, home games were played at Norland Moor, but in the 1920s the club upped sticks to Woodfield.
 At first, Barkisland were members of